jpdarela/LuaEnv/README.md

 # LuaEnv - Lua Environment Management for Windows

+## Preamble

 Under development.
+The main branch has a working version with limited testing.
 Contributions are welcome!

 A Lua environment management system for Windows that provides automated building, installation, and configuration of Lua using the Microsoft Visual C++ (MSVC) toolchain.
 LuaEnv enables developers to easily manage multiple Lua installations with different versions and build configurations while providing integration with C/C++ development workflows.
 Luarocks binaries are download and installed/configured automatically.
 The system supports environment isolation through a UUID-based registry system.

 Note: Each Lua installation is set with an independent instalation of Luarocks.
 This is probably not the best approach, but it is the simplest one for now.
 The LuaRocks installation is done automatically during the Lua installation process.
 This means that each Lua installation has its own LuaRocks executable, which can be useful for testing different versions of LuaRocks with different versions of Lua.

+### System configuration that I used to develop this project:

+ - Windows 11 Pro 24H2
+ - PowerShell 7.5.2
+ - Visual Studio 2022 Community Edition 17.14.8 with C++ Desktop Development workload
+    - .NET SDK:
+      - Version:           9.0.302
+      - Commit:            bb2550b9af
+      - Workload version:  9.0.300-manifests.183aaee6
+      - MSBuild version:   17.14.13+65391c53b

+      - Runtime Environment:
+      - OS Name:     Windows
+      - OS Version:  10.0.26100
+      - OS Platform: Windows
+      - RID:         win-x64
+    - F# 9.0
+ - .NET 8.0 LTS (pre-built CLI binaries included in the repository)
+ - Python 3.13.5 embeddable for windows amd64.
+Downloaded at install, used by the backend system.

+I tested the system in a couple of machines with VS Build tools.

 Note: The system supports working version of Lua (5.4) and LuaRocks > 3.9.0

 Note: Older versions of Lua (5.1, 5.2, 5.3) are not supported by the system but can be integrated in the future.
+The newer version (5.5) is not supported yet.

 Note: Check the [TODO.md](./TODO.md) file for the current development status and future plans.